likhity/mujoco-rl/README.md

 python watch.py
 ```

-This will open a Mujoco simulation.
+This will open the Mujoco simulation.

 We then wanted to randomize the initial location of the box to promote generalization.

-To see the results of this, switch to the **`random`** branch.
+To see the result of this, switch to the **`random`** branch.

 ```
 git checkout random
 ```

-Now run `python watch.py` to see the result of the result of this task where we randomized the initial location of box.
+Now run `python watch.py` to see the result of this task where we randomized the initial location of box.

 ### Part 2